Jorge Córdova

 Jorge Córdova (23 April 1822, in La Paz – 23 October 1861) was a Bolivian general and politician who served as the 12th president of Bolivia from 1855 to 1857.
+He was overthrown in 1857 by forces loyal to José María Linares.
+He was assassinated in 1861.

 Early life

 Childhood

 Jorge Córdova was born on April 23, 1822, in the city of La Paz, which at that time still belonged to the Viceroyalty of Peru.
-Of unknown parents, unfortunately Córdova had been born into a family of very humble origin belonging to the lower class of Bolivia, which led to days after his birth and while he was still a baby, his parents decided to abandon him, leaving him at the door of a house. belonging to the Asín family, which during that time was a distinguished upper-middle class charitable family from the city of La Paz.
+Of unknown parents, unfortunately Córdova had been born into a family of very humble origin belonging to the lower class of Bolivia, which led to days after his birth, and while he was still a baby, his parents deciding to abandon him, leaving him at the door of a house belonging to the Asín family, which during that time was a distinguished upper-middle class charitable family from the city of La Paz.

 Said family from La Paz decided to adopt him and raise him in their home, giving him the name of Jorge and later, when the boy had grown up, he himself decided to take the surname of Córdova voluntarily.
 He began his primary studies in 1827 at the San Francisco School, which at that time oversaw the Franciscan father José Rivero.
 While studying at the Franciscan school, Córdova was not a distinguished student because he had never excelled in any subject for any aptitude and according to the Bolivian historian Alcides Arguedas, Córdova also did not have a moral education during his childhood, which later would bring him many problems.

 Reaching almost adolescence, Córdova already had a soft and somewhat lazy character but a passionate and sensual temperament.
 He was expelled from his school for being lazy and undisciplined and then for being a rebellious boy he would also be expelled from the Asín home.
 During his early years, Córdova was very attracted to a life of laziness and adventure.